Counselor Education and Supervision - Ph.D.

-The Ph.D. in Counselor Education and Supervision provides advanced level preparation for counselors in various public and private human service and mental health settings as well as preparing individuals for the counselor education professoriate in colleges and universities.
+The Ph.D. in Counselor Education and Supervision provides advanced level preparation for counselors in various public and private human service and mental health settings, as well as preparing individuals for counselor education faculty positions in colleges and universities.

 Fully Offered At:

 Council for the Accreditation of Counseling and Related Educational Programs (CACREP)

 - Master's degree from an accredited college or university1 for unconditional admission